haranadgudivada/bigcommerce_task/README.md

 ## Configuration
 I have created basic customer's page and customer details page by using Bigcommerce API Client.
 To review this assignment, you will need to follow the below instructions.

-  * After downloading from GitHub, You need to copy the all files and folders into one directory within root directory.
+  * After downloading from GitHub, you need to copy the all files and folders into one directory within root directory.
   * Then, you need to set the database details in .env file as per your server setup.
   * Before you run the application, you will need to generate an application key.
 You can do so by running:
   ```